 - Keep your baby away from cigarette smoke

 We hope you’ve enjoyed reading “When Can Babies Sleep On Their Stomach?”
-Kopa Birth’s online childbirth classes ($195, $245) allow you to prepare for a natural childbirth in the comfort of your own home, 24/7.
-Enroll today in our free online childbirth class to learn more about preparing for natural childbirth.
+Kopa Birth’s online childbirth classes allow you to prepare for a natural childbirth from the comfort of your own home, 24/7.
+Enroll today in our free online childbirth class to learn more about preparing for a natural hospital birth.